ArturioGit/SimpleSchollData-flask-sqlalchemy-/README.md

 # School data

-This is just practice to better understand databases
+This is just practice to better understand ORM